 Platteville in Grant County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-42° 43.906′ N, 90° 28.358′ W. Marker is in Platteville, Wisconsin, in Grant County.
-Marker is at the intersection of E. Pine St. and Lilly St., on the right on E. Pine St..
+42° 44.103′ N, 90° 28.754′ W. Marker is in Platteville, Wisconsin, in Grant County.
+Marker is at the intersection of W. Irving Place and Court Street, on the left when traveling east on W. Irving Place.
 Touch for map.
 Marker is in this post office area: Platteville WI 53818, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 19, 2010, by Gordon Govier of Monona, Wisconsin.
-This page has been viewed 550 times since then.
-Photos: 1, 2, 3. submitted on July 19, 2010, by Gordon Govier of Monona, Wisconsin. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on July 16, 2010, by Gordon Govier of Monona, Wisconsin.
+This page has been viewed 626 times since then and 12 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on July 16, 2010, by Gordon Govier of Monona, Wisconsin. • Bill Pfingsten was the editor who published this page.